influxdata/docs-v2/content/influxdb/cloud/account-management/offboarding.md

 #### Export data

-To export all your data, query your data out in time-based batches and store it in to an external system or even an InfluxDB OSS instance.
+To export all your data, query your data out in time-based batches and store it in to an external system or an InfluxDB OSS instance.

 For information about automatically exporting and migrating data from InfluxDB Cloud to InfluxDB OSS, see: [Migrate data from InfluxDB Cloud to InfluxDB OSS](/influxdb/cloud/migrate-data/migrate-cloud-to-oss/).